sepehrgoodarzi6/LSTM-Diag-Plot/README.md

     pip install -r requirements.txt
     ```

-3. Explore the Jupyter notebooks in the `examples` directory for detailed usage.
+3. Run the file named ExampleUsage.py to see the results.

 ### Contributions